Parsl/parsl/docs/userguide/execution.rst

 Parsl currently supports the following providers:

-1. `LocalProvider`: The provider allows you to run locally on your laptop or workstation
+1. `LocalProvider`: The provider allows you to run locally on your laptop or workstation.
-2. `CobaltProvider`: This provider allows you to schedule resources via the Cobalt scheduler
+2. `CobaltProvider`: This provider allows you to schedule resources via the Cobalt scheduler.
-3. `SlurmProvider`: This provider allows you to schedule resources via the Slurm scheduler
+3. `SlurmProvider`: This provider allows you to schedule resources via the Slurm scheduler.
-4. `CondorProvider`: This provider allows you to schedule resources via the Condor scheduler
+4. `CondorProvider`: This provider allows you to schedule resources via the Condor scheduler.
-5. `GridEngineProvider`: This provider allows you to schedule resources via the GridEngine scheduler
+5. `GridEngineProvider`: This provider allows you to schedule resources via the GridEngine scheduler.
-6. `TorqueProvider`: This provider allows you to schedule resources via the Torque scheduler
+6. `TorqueProvider`: This provider allows you to schedule resources via the Torque scheduler.
-7. `AWSProvider`: This provider allows you to provision and manage cloud nodes from Amazon Web Services
+7. `AWSProvider`: This provider allows you to provision and manage cloud nodes from Amazon Web Services.
-8. `GoogleCloudProvider`: This provider allows you to provision and manage cloud nodes from Google Cloud
+8. `GoogleCloudProvider`: This provider allows you to provision and manage cloud nodes from Google Cloud.
-9. `JetstreamProvider`: This provider allows you to provision and manage cloud nodes from Jetstream (NSF Cloud)
+9. `JetstreamProvider`: This provider allows you to provision and manage cloud nodes from Jetstream (NSF Cloud).
-10. `KubernetesProvider`: This provider allows you to provision and manage containers on a Kubernetes cluster
+10. `KubernetesProvider`: This provider allows you to provision and manage containers on a Kubernetes cluster.

 Executors
 ---------